bsempir0x65/CTF_Writeups/DownUnderCTF_2021/README.md

  <img src="https://raw.githubusercontent.com/bsempir0x65/CTF_Writeups/main/DownUnderCTF_2021/img/no%20strings.JPG" alt="General Skills Quiz" width="50%" height="50%">

 So by now we established a trust between us and DownUnderCTF so we made the given binary executable.
 Disclaimer: Never execute to something you don't know.
 So maybe not the best habbit to have.
-But what could possible go wrong :au:
+But what could possible go wrong <p> &#x1F1E6&#x1F1FA </p>
 The programm just asks us in the command window "flag?" and waits for input.
 Whatever we provide resulted into the output "wrong!" so we started our favorite decompiler [ghidra](https://ghidra-sre.org/).
 Not sure if its a good but the one we have atleast a bit of experience.
 So we let ghidra analyze the binary and just started to scroll over the decompiled code snippets.
 Usually we do that to get a feeling how long the programm is but directly saw something interesting.